Automotive

 An accident or injury may have been unexpected and painful.
 While a little cut or bruise might not require medical attention, you may need to consult a doctor or nurse if you experience intense pain or unusual symptoms.

 For example, if you hit your head, you must seek medical attention if you experience dizziness or fatigue to avoid a concussion.
-If you want to protect your health in the future, read the six best steps what to do after an accident.
+If you want to protect your health in the future, read the six best steps what to do after a car accident.

 Choose Between Urgent and Emergency Care